1912 Jamaica hurricane: Impact and aftermath

 While the hurricane was developing in the southern Caribbean Sea, its outer rainbands caused extremely heavy rainfall in the Jamaican parishes of Saint Thomas, Portland, Saint Andrew, and Saint Mary.
 During the period extending from November 10–12, as much as 36 in of precipitation was recorded, causing extensive flooding and damaging roads.
 In eastern and northern areas of Jamaica, bridges were heavily damaged.
-Strong winds associated with these rainbands blew down a multitude of banana trees, with overall losses estimated at around 25%.
+Strong winds associated with these rainbands blew down a multitude of banana trees, with overall losses estimated at 25%.
 The United Fruit Company sustained heavy losses due to the damage to banana trees, including several banana plantations reporting losses as high as 60% individually.
 These losses exacerbated bananas losses sustained during the passage of another hurricane in August 1912.
 Conditions on the island worsened as the hurricane neared the coast, with railway lines heavily damaged by the winds and rain.
 Telegraph lines were downed, cutting communications.

 The combination of rough seas and winds uprooted long stretches of trees and wrecked numerous ships.
 The entire town of Savanna-la-Mar was nearly destroyed by the hurricane's effects, which included damage to several local churches.
 The storm also virtually destroyed the communities of Green Island, Lucea, and Negril, where a church remained the only standing structure.
 In Montego Bay, at least 300 people were left homeless, many of whom temporarily lived in the courthouse after losing their homes.
 A total of 42 people were killed in the city.
 Several other wharves along the coast were swept away due to the waves and wind.
 Across western Jamaica, roughly a hundred homes were destroyed, while 5,000 buildings were damaged or demolished.
 Due to the destruction caused by the tropical cyclone, Jamaica governor Sydney Olivier, 1st Baron Olivier assessed damage in the western portion of the island.
 The government of Jamaica ordered the dispatch of artillerymen in order to bring 300 tents and other relief supplies to impacted regions.
 Additionally, money was raised to aid those who became homeless.

-In Cuba, the storm primarily effected Guantánamo Bay, causing extensive flooding occurred in the area.
+In Cuba, the storm primarily effected Guantánamo Bay, causing extensive flooding in the area.
 There were five fatalities, four of which were fishermen who drowned and another person died after injuries suffered during a building collapsed.